microsoft/Application-Insights-Workbooks/Documentation/Contributing.md

     * `id`: The ID for the category.
 This field will not be localized

     * `name`: The name of the category.
 This field will be localized

-    * `description`: Description for the category.
-This field will be localized

     * `templates`: A list of templates for the category. *Note*: The order of the templates in this list determines the order of the templates that will appear in this category